xDaryamo/puccini/README.md

 or [Simple Profile for NFV](http://docs.oasis-open.org/tosca/tosca-nfv/v1.0/tosca-nfv-v1.0.html) types (Compute, BlockStorage, VDU, etc.).
 Still, if you find these so-called "normative" types useful, they are included in Puccini and will be compiled into Clout.
 You may write your own JavaScript to deploy them to your cloud orchestration environment.
-For example, it could make sense to generate an OpenStack [Heat](https://wiki.openstack.org/wiki/Heat) template, or even call the OpenStack APIs directly, allowing you to go from TOSCA through Clout to OpenStack, just as we go from TOSCA to Kubernetes.
+But, we encourage you to consider carefully whether this is a good idea.
+We think it's a dead end.

 Generally speaking, the notion that a single set of normative types could be used for all the various cloud and container platforms out there is a pipe dream.
 The devil is in the details, and